X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field: Summary and future prospects

-Our results provide important information about the X-ray properties of the optically-selected clusters, which are marginally different from those observed in the X-ray samples.
-To obtain more conclusive results, we need to improve the measurement accuracy.
+Our pilot study provides important information about the X-ray properties of the optical clusters, which are marginally different from those observed in the X-ray samples.
+To obtain more conclusive results, we need to improve the measurement accuracy and the sample uniformity.
 We thus plan to extend the analysis by (1) incorporating fainter objects in the 3MM-DR7 catalog and (2) conducting X-ray observations of the massive, high-redshift ($0.8<z<1.2$) clusters newly discovered by the HSC-SSP survey.
 For the latter, the XMM-Newton follow-up project is now ongoing and is to be the subject of an upcoming presentation.
 Furthermore, by the time of completion of the HSC-SSP survey, the CAMIRA cluster catalog will be about 6-times larger than that at present.
 These works should allow us to derive the mass-observable scaling by using a larger number of clusters and study the redshift evolution of the X-ray properties of the optical clusters.
 Detailed comparisons of optical, weak lensing, SZE, and X-ray selected clusters will improve our knowledge of cluster-mass calibration and cluster evolution.

 \begin{ack} The Hyper Suprime-Cam (HSC) collaboration includes the astronomical communities of Japan and Taiwan, and Princeton University.
 The HSC instrumentation and software were developed by the National Astronomical Observatory of Japan (NAOJ), the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU), the University of Tokyo, the High Energy Accelerator Research Organization (KEK), the Academia Sinica Institute for Astronomy and Astrophysics in Taiwan (ASIAA), and Princeton University.
 Funding was contributed by the FIRST program from Japanese Cabinet Office, the Ministry of Education, Culture, Sports, Science and Technology (MEXT), the Japan Society for the Promotion of Science (JSPS), Japan Science and Technology Agency (JST), the Toray Science Foundation, NAOJ, Kavli IPMU, KEK, ASIAA, and Princeton University.